BridgesUNCC/BridgesUNCC.github.io/assignments/data/8-PQBook/README.md

 #### Build a Binary Min Heap

 1. Write the insert function in MyHeap.
-There are todos to guide you.

 The algorithm for inserting in a heap is as follows.
 (This algorithm ignores that there is a key and a value.)
 Note that it uses